josephsoo/Revision/README.md

 # Phase 4: Task 3

 The refactoring I would make to the application is to add a new class that is Decks, which would have a Collection of Deck as a field.
 This would allow the decks to be managed more by the model package, instead of it being partially managed by the ui.
-This would reduce the cohesion between the model and ui package.
+This would improve the cohesion between the model and ui package.